treejer/mobile/src/components/Toast/README.md

 # Toast

-> Custom toast components are here
+> Custom toast components

-- CustomToast: this component does return custom toast
+- [CustomToast](./CustomToast.tsx): this component does return custom toast
-- ToastContainer: this component does return ToastProvider with customization by the treejer [AlertMode](../../utilities/helpers/alert.ts)
+- [ToastContainer](./ToastContainer.tsx): this component does return ToastProvider with customization by the treejer [AlertMode](../../utilities/helpers/alert.ts)